bsun1220/polytopewalk/README.md

 ![example branch parameter](https://github.com/bsun1220/polytopewalk/actions/workflows/ciwheels.yml/badge.svg?branch=main)

 # PolytopeWalk
 **PolytopeWalk** is a `C++` library for running MCMC sampling algorithms to generate samples from a uniform distribution over a polytope with a `Python` interface.
-Existing implementations include the Dikin Walk, John Walk, Vaidya Walk, Ball Walk, Lee Sidford Walk, and Hit and Run Walk.
+It handles preprocessing of the polytope and initialization as well.
+Current implementations include the Dikin Walk, John Walk, Vaidya Walk, Ball Walk, Lee Sidford Walk, and Hit and Run Walk.

 ## Developer Installation Instructions
-We need to install certain package prerequisites for it to work (listed in each of the operating systems)
+First, we need to install package prerequisites (listed in each of the operating systems)
 - macOS: ``brew install eigen ipopt``
-- Windows: ``choco install eigen ipopt``
+- Windows: ``vcpkg install eigen3 coin-or-ipopt``
 - Linux: ``yum install -y epel-release eigen3-devel coin-or-Ipopt-devel``

-Next, we need to install ifopt using github:
+Next, we need to install ifopt from its source on Github:
 ```
 git clone https://github.com/ethz-adrl/ifopt.git && cd ifopt
 mkdir build && cd build